enuesaa/difii/README.md

 **Work in progress...**
 # difii
-A CLI tool to compare two directories.
+A CLI tool to diff 2 directories.

 ## Usage
 ```bash